midkiffaries/m20T1/README.md

 - Built in dark mode switch
 - Built in contact email modal
 - Sidebar support for blog pages and in the site footer
+- Unique homepage and a privacy policy pages
 - Featured image support
 - Built with SEO and social media support
 - Built in Breadcrumbs